Akuch Kuol Anyieth: Memoir

 Her memoir Unknown: A Refugee’s Story was published in 2022 by Text Publishing and includes themes of forced migration and family violence.

 Book reviewer, Steve Dow, writing in The Guardian, praised Anyieth for her unflinching honesty as she described her experience of family violence.
 Her book documents Anyieth's journey, and her perceptions about the Australian media reporting about African men and how they are over-policed in Australia.

-Award
+Awards and recognition

 In 2022, Anyieth was awarded a Victorian Refugee Award.
+She was inducted onto the Victorian Honour Roll of Women in 2023 and was shortlisted for the 2023 National Biography Award for Unknown.